Skip to main content

 If your use case involves scientific reasoning — drug discovery, materials science, academic research — here's how to interpret GPQA scores:

-• Score 90+: Model has PhD-level science capabilities.
+• Score 90+: PhD-level science capabilities.
 Suitable for research assistance, literature synthesis, and hypothesis generation.

 • Score 75-90: Strong science knowledge but may miss nuances.
 Good for educational applications and general scientific writing.